alphagov/govuk-design-system/src/components/summary-list/index.md

 To give more context, add visually hidden text to the links.
 This means a screen reader user will hear the row action and the ‘key’ label for the information it will affect, like ‘Change name’ or ‘Change date of birth’.

-{{ example({group: "components", item: "summary-list", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second"}) }}
+{{ example({ group: "components", item: "summary-list", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

 If you’re showing a mix of rows (where some rows include actions and some do not), add the `govuk-summary-list__row--no-actions` modifier class to the rows without actions.
 This is to ensure the bottom border is drawn correctly in some browsers.

-{{ example({group: "components", item: "summary-list", example: "mixed-actions", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "components", item: "summary-list", example: "mixed-actions", html: true, nunjucks: true, open: false }) }}

 ### Removing the borders